Why having dogs in the office can improve employee wellbeing and focus

 Dog allergies and animal phobias need to be carefully considered

 Office pets are not always the most sensible solution to workplace morale issues.
-Despite the many health benefits of allowing dogs in the workplace, there are certain aspects that could also prove to be detrimental to an employee’s health.
+Despite the many health benefits of allowing dogs in the workplace, certain aspects could also prove to be detrimental to an employee’s health.
 In the UK, more than 5.4 million people suffer from asthma.
 40% of sufferers are also sensitised to dog allergen.
 In a scenario when an employee allergic to dog allergen comes into contact with an office pet, they could suffer from rashes, panic attacks and in extreme cases severe respiratory disorders.

 In addition to animal allergies, some employees may have a genuine phobia of animals.
 Many people would not find a dog in their workplace a calming presence.
-In conlusion, the dog may become a source of stress and could severely hinder their productivity.
+In conclusion, the dog may become a source of stress and could severely hinder their productivity.

 How to convince your boss to allow dogs in the office